(A) Any of the following shall be cause for suspension or removal of an applicant/participant from the program:

 (1) Determination by the Ohio department of taxation, the bureau of workers' compensation, the Ohio department of job and family services or the internal revenue service of non-payment of employer taxes required by federal/state law;

 (2) Non-payment of assistant for services billed to RSC;

 (3) Failure to pay assistant in full and/or pay assistant within two weeks after receipt of reimbursement from RSC;

-(4) Misrepresenting need or falsifying information submitted to RSC or to the local community rehabilitation program during application, during evaluation, or after eligibility has been determined;
+(7) Misrepresenting the need for program funds to RSC or to the local community rehabilitation program during application or any other time thereafter;

 (B) If RSC or a local community rehabilitation program has reason to believe that a participant is or has been engaging in any activity listed in paragraphs (A) to (A)(6) of this rule, the following steps shall be taken: